-If Telegraf is running on your monitor, it will store your monitor’s own metrics in the
+If Telegraf is running on your monitor instance, it will store your monitor’s own

 telegraf database by default.

-To keep your monitor’s internal data separate from your primary monitoring data,
+To keep your monitor’s internal data separate from your other monitoring data,

-configure your Telegraf agents to write to a database other than
+configure your local Telegraf agent to write to a database other than

 database setting under